Be wary if you are borrowing from an overseas lender to purchase an investment property which is not in the usual business of lending money.

-If you are an Australian citizen and resident of Australia for tax purposes and you are purchasing an investment property (which is not a new dwelling), and are borrowing a substantial proportion of the purchase price from a foreign entity or foreign source which is not ADI (i.e. authorised deposit‑taking institution) or a subsidiary of an ADI, you may have issues with the Foreign Investment Review Board (FIRB).
+If you are an Australian citizen or resident of Australia for tax purposes and you are purchasing an investment property (which is not a new dwelling) and are borrowing a substantial proportion of the purchase price from a foreign entity or foreign source which is not ADI (i.e. authorised deposit-taking institution) or a subsidiary of an ADI, you may have issues with the Foreign Investment Review Board (FIRB).

 You would be purchasing what is referred to as "second-hand property" and not a new dwelling and in order for the overseas entity lending the money to obtain FIRB approval for a mortgage securing the loan, one of the following options needs to apply:

 - The Purchaser will use the Property as their principal place of residence;

 - The Purchaser will use the Property for staff accommodation.

 The FIRB will not give approval if you are buying second-hand property which you intend to use as an investment property.

 The situation would be different if you were buying a new dwelling.

 If you are intending to buy the second-hand property with overseas funding you would need to obtain FIRB approval and you would ideally include a clause in your purchase contract, your proposed purchase would need to have a conditional clause so that your obligation to purchase the Property would be subject to obtaining the FIRB approval.